elchrisso-com/elchrisso-com.github.io/maria-chris-wedding/index.md

 - Being a lad/lass about town

 ## Lofoten islands
 The Lofoten islands are a short ferry trip away and are a UNESCO world heritage site.
-The biggest elk live here and you may see them.
+It's really worth a visit if you can make some time.
+From there you can swim, surf, hike, climb and do plenty more activities.
+Renting a car is a good idea.
 - Henningsvær
 - Ure (Maria has a house there)
 - Leknes